chymaera96/neural-music-fp/README.md

 # Neural Music Fingerprinting

-This repository contains the code to run the experiments detailed in our ISMIR2025 paper 'Enhancing Neural Audio Fingerprint Robustness to Audio Degradation for Music Identification'.
+This repository contains the code to run the experiments detailed in our [ISMIR2025 paper](https://arxiv.org/abs/2506.22661): Enhancing Neural Audio Fingerprint Robustness to Audio Degradation for Music Identification.
 We build upon the [Neural Audio Fingerprinting](https://github.com/mimbres/neural-audio-fp) framework, introducing several key improvements to create a more robust and efficient music identification system.

 **Key Features**

 - **Enhanced Robustness**: Models are trained to be resilient against various real-world audio degradations.
 - **Modernized Stack**: The codebase is updated to use Python 3.11, TensorFlow 2.13, and Faiss 1.7.4.
 - **Advanced Database Management**: Our implementation includes powerful FAISS utilities, allowing you to easily resume failed extractions and perform fast updates to fingerprint databases.